silvia-odwyer/gdl/README.md

 See [/examples](https://github.com/silvia-odwyer/gdl/tree/master/crate/examples) for more examples.

 ### Why GDL?
+This does not attempt to be a full-fledged graphic design solution, but rather an aid to those who want to create graphics-on-the-fly quickly and in large quantities.
 Designing batches of graphics for large numbers of blog posts can be quite cumbersome for bloggers and freelance writers.
-Hence why I created GDL.
+Hence why I started working on this library.

-This does not attempt to be a full-fledged graphic design solution, but rather an aid to those who want to create graphics-on-the-fly quickly and in large quantities.

 #### Work-In-Progress
 This is a work-in-progress, therefore the API will likely break in future versions until it reaches 1.0.0.